 How about some real-world images of the three new Padres baseballs?

-Here are game-used examples from helpful Padres fans and a shot from the official team shop:
+Here are game-used examples from helpful Padres fans and a shot from the official team shop.
+And we’ve now added our own San Diego 2025 Military Appreciation gamer below:

 I mentioned 2024 City Connect baseballs will also return this season.
 The following list is dependable, but not guaranteed and not final.
 We expect each of these to be used in at least one game this season.
 A few teams will probably use their City Connect baseballs in multiple games.